 But the benefit to farmers is more than just dollars.

+Reducing sediment will make the oxbow lakes clearer and more productive.
 This will make them better places to fish.
 Thighman Lake, on Anderson's property, is a prime example.

 Thomas J. Army